bbflunkie/bbflunkie/README.md

 - I've restored my original computers; VIC 20, Commodore 64, and the later Commodore 128's, along with my original IBM PC, PS/2 Model 30, Macintosh Plus 1MB, Apple ][c, and the last is my Macintosh Color Classic.
 - The Macintosh Plus was my first Apple, I used it for Compuserve while doing BETA Microsoft software development.
 - A 25 pin BlueSCSI and a Floppy EMU compliment the Macintosh Plus very well.
-- There were many cpmputers of all shapes and sizes between then and now
+- There were many computers of all shapes and sizes between then and now
 - I'm also working with the Commander X16, Developer version

 - A couple years ago I started fooling with Vice (Commodore Emulator) on macOS.